Skip to content

 }

-task.id !== id ? task : changedTask
+return state.map(task => (task.id !== id ? task : changedTask))

 },

-setTasks(state, action) { return action.payload } },
+setTasks(state, action) { return action.payload } }

 })

-Let's refactor the task initialization into the App component, and, as usual, when fetching data from a server, we'll use the effect hook.
+Let's implement the initialization of tasks in the App component.
+As usual, when fetching data from a server, we will use the useEffect hook:

-import NewTask from './components/NewTask'
+import TaskForm from './components/TaskForm'

 import Tasks from './components/Tasks'